clickpaddle/clickceler/README.md

-# JollyClick — Educational Event Management Expert System
+# ClickCeler — Educational Event Management Expert System

 ## Overview

-JollyClick is simple educational implementation inspired by early expert systems for event management.
+ClickCeler is simple educational implementation inspired by early expert systems for event management.
 Its goal is to help new generations understand how event-driven expert systems were designed and operated, using logic programming (Prolog) and rule-based reasoning.

 This project demonstrates the core concepts of: